drkh-n/CustomSpitzerPhotometry/README.md

 - If Python plots do not display in headless environments, remove `--plot` or use a non-interactive Matplotlib backend.
 - Verify paths in `configs/*.coldat` are absolute or correct relative paths.

-### License
-See headers in source files for usage notes.
-If absent, assume academic/research use with attribution.